On The Record: Os Mutantes. Mutantes. 1969 (7.22)

 a celebration of the present moment

-an expression of respect towards one's self, community and global environment.
+an expression of radical inclusion with one's self, communities and environment

 follow the ear